tomph/bright-little-labs-devtask/README.md

 The game uses an A* Pathfinding algorithm to spawn enemies onto unoccupied tiles, while always leaving a clear path between player and target objects.
 Once a level is completed, an additional enemy is added and a brand new (random) level is generated.

 This process is not perfect, as it can occasionally produce easy levels later in the game (a clear left-to-right path for example).
 The algorithm would need further work in order to ensure a reliable difficulty curve.

 A 4x4 grid is able to produce 9 unique levels, on the basis of one enemy being added each time.
+The game will scale organically as you expand the size of the grid.

 ### Manual Level Generation